ATTORNEY CORY ROTH IS A

 In most cases, the police suspect drug trafficking when someone is caught with a large quantity of a controlled substance.
 However, it’s possible to be accused of this crime even if you have a small amount of the drug, as certain evidence can suggest the intent to sell or transport a controlled substance.

 For instance, if the police search you or your vehicle and find small baggies for packaging drugs or a lot of cash, they might decide this means you’re selling illegal substances.
-Fortunately, an experienced Houston drug trafficking lawyer can fight this accusation so your charges are reduced to drug possession or your case is dropped entirely.
-Call our law office to discuss the possible defense angles for your case.
+Fortunately, an experienced Houston drug trafficking lawyer can fight this accusation to reduce your charge to drug possession or to have your case entirely dropped.

 How Serious Are Drug Trafficking Charges in Texas?